vtd9/tree-database/README.md

 ## Overview of the application interface
 This Java code launches the graphical user interface (GUI) to get and set information in the forestry MySQL database.
-The commonplace packages JDBC and JavaFX were used.
+The packages JDBC and JavaFX were used.
 Assume the view of an field biologist that has the authorization to perform certain getting and setting actions: